yaydede/toolbox/YA_TextBook.md

 ## F-statistic: 5.856 on 19 and 140 DF,  p-value: 1.346e-10
 ```

 The second way is to rely on the `glmnet` internal training process, `cv.glmnet`, which is the main function to do cross-validation along with various supporting methods such as plotting and prediction.
-A part of the following scripts follows the same algorithm as the one in the book ([Introduction to Statistical Learning](https://www.statlearning.com) - ISLR p.254).
+A part of the following scripts follows the same algorithm as the one in the book ([Introduction to Statistical Learning](https://www.statlearning.com) - [@Gareth] p.254).
 This approach uses a specific grid on $\lambda$.
 We also run the same grid search 100 times to see the associated uncertainty.

 ```r